J-Siu/johnsiu.com/content/blog/hugo-empty-homepage.md

     hugo: update 0.56.3 bottle.
 ```

 The commit string (SHA-1 checksum) is `89a37417b5efc8054fad9a0ea95f48f944b36f6e`.
-We use the first 6 character it to check out:
+We use the first 6 characters of it for check out:

 ```sh
 git check out 89a374 hugo.rb